 - Pros: You can customize each score report to have only the test dates you want to send to colleges.
 This lets you take advantage of ACT score choice (again, I'll tell you all about this a little further down).

 - Cons: Each score report costs $13 (even for students eligible for fee waivers), and each report can only have one test date and one college on it.
 For example, sending one test score to 10 schools costs $130, while sending four test scores to one school costs $52.
-Priority reports cost even more: $16.50 per report.
-These fees add up quickly, so think carefully about what you want to send where.
+If you request these score reports over the phone rather than electronically or by mail, there's an additional $15 phone fee, too.

 Here are some of our recommendations on when to send additional score reports: